slash2009/XWMM/README.md

 XWMM - XBMC Web Media Manager
 ====

-XWMM is a cross platform tool to manage the XBMC Media Database.
+XWMM is a cross platform tool to manage the Kodi Media Database.
 It is completely web based, so you don't need to install anything on your workstation to manage your media.

-This tool is intended to facilitate the use of the XBMC media management features (media infos, media categorization, scraping, etc ...)
+This tool is intended to facilitate the use of the Kodi media management features (media infos, media categorization, scraping, etc ...)

 #### Useful Links
 * [Releases](https://github.com/slash2009/XWMM/releases)